claytercek/gatsby-portfolio/content/journal/resonate.md

 draft: false
 ---

-## description: Resonate is a mobile app built off of the spotify api that allows people to explore any location's local music taste, and helps find the perfect playlist to fit the mood.
+## Resonate is a mobile app built off of the spotify api that allows people to explore any location's local music taste, and helps find the perfect playlist to fit the mood.

 ## About the project